michaelw730/irish/index.md

 ### Unit 4

 #### Languages

 ASKING SOMEONE IF THEY SPEAK A LANGUAGE

 ##### Grammar

 A question is formed in the present tense by placing An before the verb.
-This causes an urú in verbs beginning with a consonant (except l, m, n, r or s):
+This causes an urú in verbs beginning with a consonant:
+* except: l/m/n/r/s
 * An dtuigeann tú?
 Do you understand?
 (This An tends not to be pronounced in everyday speech.)

 As you've probably noticed, there's no equivalent of the words 'yes' or 'no' in Irish.
 You must listen to the question and use the same verb in your answer:

-When Ní precedes a verb beginning with a consonant (except l, n, or r) it causes a séimhiú:
+When Ní precedes a verb beginning with a consonant it causes a séimhiú:
+* except: l/n/r

 Only a handful of irish verbs (eleven, to be precise) are irregular, but they occur quite frequently.
 You've already come across one of the most widely used: Tá.